Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Discretisation and parameter estimation

 The same is done for the intermediate variable:

 As introduced previously, $n$ and $s$ are the numbers of the inner and the outer basis functions, respectively.
+It should be noted that in many problems, the optimal choice of nodes is not equally-spaced, and redistributing the nodes adaptively can improve the accuracy of the model, however, leading to a more complex code/implementation.
 For convenience, the nodes are combined in sets $P = \left\lbrace x_p \right\rbrace$ and $Q = \left\lbrace t_l \right\rbrace$.
 The basis functions are continuous, are linear between the nodes, are exactly $1$ at a given node and are exactly $0$ at all other nodes: